Now matters more than anything. It is alive immediate distinct. If it wasn’t for now everything might happen at once.

 In 1876 the Republican Rutherford B. Hayes ran for President of the United States against the Democrat “Centennial Sam” Tilden.
 Samuel Tilden won the popular vote, but when the votes were re-counted in Florida, the election was cast into the hands of an electoral commission, and one Republican Supreme Court justice decided the contest.
 “Centennial Sam” went home.
 “Rutherfraud” B. Hayes went to the White House.

-If the consciousness-raising Al Gore hadn’t been living completely in the now of the campaign, and had heeded his history lessons, he wouldn’t today be known as the man who for a few short weeks was the next President of the United States.
+If the consciousness-raising Al Gore hadn’t been so absorbed in the now of the campaign, and had heeded his history lessons, he wouldn’t today be known as the man who for a few short weeks was the next President of the United States.

 Politicians of all stripes believe in the tyranny of now.
 Rah, rah, rah, vote for me, take it or leave it, never mind what I said ten minutes ago.
 The bad old days are in the past.
 The future isn’t promised to anyone unless we make it happen today.
 That’s how they get elected.
 However, Donald Trump’s cynical 2016 campaign demonstrated the power of applying lessons from the dark past, even though those lessons were miserable and mercenary.

-The only consolation is that he will almost surely twitter away now and his time will pass.
+The only consolation is that he will almost surely twitter his mind away and his time will pass.

 The problem with living in the now is that in nothing flat it’s gone.
-It’s always in momentum.
+It’s always in motion.
 It barely exists.
+One now always leads to another.
 If yoga is a practice of consciousness, the issue with now is that you can never be fully conscious of it.
 You can’t concentrate on it, be conscious of it, because it is so fleeting.
-The stream of consciousness on a yoga mat is one thing, but following the bouncing ball of now to nowhere is another thing.
+The stream of consciousness on a yoga mat is one thing but following the bouncing ball of now to nowhere is another thing.

 In the 19th century American cities suffered high rates of typhoid, cholera, and yellow fever.
 The epidemics were especially deadly to children.
 Many infectious diseases were the result of unmanaged waste and dirty water.
 In time people got tired of living in the now.
 They brought the future into the present so something could be done about the past.